derek-johns/ntz-note-taker/README.md

 Yuck

-ntz takes command line arguments and builds tidy todo/remember lists using the inherent neatness of SQLite (or YAML) and a little python magic.
+ntz takes command line arguments and builds tidy todo/remember lists using the inherent neatness of YAML and a little python magic.
 The result is a notes system that is easily manipulated both in the command line using ntz' interface, or manually in the YAML file.